melbreaker/Neo4j-Tweet-Graph-Data-Model/README.md

 1. Introduce Domain Nodes: Create a separate Domain node for each unique domain (e.g., realestate.com.au) that appears in the expanded URLs.
 Each Domain node should have a property to store the domain name.

 2. Relationship Between Tweet and Domain: Establish a relationship "CONTAINS" between Tweet nodes and Domain nodes to indicate that a Tweet contains a link from a specific domain.
 The relationship should have a property to store the expanded URLs.

+3. Eliminate the current Link node: As the relationship between Domain and Tweet already holds the information regarding expanded URLs, deleting the existing Link node and its associated relationships will eliminate data redundancy.

 By implementing this modification, it is more efficient to answer questions related to specific domains because it allows direct traversal of relationship between Tweet nodes and Domain nodes without having to compare part of URL string in the expanded_url property.